 So what does Homeboys have to do with Balthazar & Rose, a small social enterprise with big dreams of systems change?
 Well, a lot it turns out.
 A series of cool coincidences and a really big gut feeling made me approach the Homeboys Employment Services to ask if I could kindly work with the Homeboys from time to time to package our soaps.
 I knew that it had to do with Tunisia somehow, but I didn't know what exactly.
 My guess was transpersonal healing.
 That somehow, through the act of engaging with each other, and this product that comes all the way from Tunisia, touching the same soap, sitting around a table and packaging together, chatting, telling stories, getting to know one another...that some healing would take place here in LA and abroad in Tunis.

 About a month after first approaching Homeboys, I read an article in The New Yorker by George Packard (http://www.newyorker.com/magazine/2016/03/28/tunisia-and-the-fall-after-the-arab-spring) describing how despite the 2015 Nobel Peace Prize and investment money coming in from foreign countries to help Tunisia's young, new democracy survive, that Tunisia remained the largest exporter of Jihadists in all of the Maghreb.
 I put the article away but it haunted me.
 I thought about it often, shared it often.
 Less than a year later, something made me read it again more attentively, and this time I was even more stunned.
 Was it still that bad?
 And what could we do?
 I turned to my husband Karim, a Franco-Tunisian, and said: "Hey wouldn't it be great if the Homeboys model existed in Tunisia?".
 Now of course this is a problem that the world is trying to solve...but still, it was a question worth asking.
 Karim stopped a second and said "Huh, I just realized that we have exactly the same expression in Arabic: Ould el Dar (Ould is Boy and el Dar is Home) and Bint el Dar (Bint is Girl and el Dar is Home).
 And it has the exact same connotation".
 As he said this, he flung one arm around an imaginary friend and looked at him with such compassion.
-It stopped me in my tracks and a surge of warm energy went through my heart.
+It stopped me in my tracks and time seemed to stop.
 There was a Higher Plan.